How to Choose the Right Wood Finish for Your Home

 Application and Drying Time

 Various finishes have distinct application methods.
-Some require multiple coatings (such as oils), while others simply require one coat (for example – lacquer and paint).
 Some are painted with a cloth or brush, which requires some expertise but can be learned easily.
 Spraying can be used to apply lacquer and some types of polyurethane.
 While this is quick and convenient, it does necessitate some training.
-For untrained sprayers, the extra time required for clean-up may eat the time saved during application.

 When selecting your finish, keep the drying time in mind.
 Some types dry in a matter of hours, while others take several days.
 Therefore, it is important to ensure the product’s requirements are in line with your available time for application.